UNC student says she was raped by football player

 Typically, CNN does not name alleged victims of sexual assault.
 But in this case, Robinson has come out publicly.

 CNN was unable to reach Artis or determine whether he has an attorney.
+UNC athletes facing misdemeanor charges are suspended from their teams.
+They can be reinstated if approved by the school's athletic director, the team's coach and other university officials.

 Robinson said she was 18 years old at the time of the alleged assault at the Ram Village apartments on UNC's campus.
 She is now 19.